Table of Contents

 Soft tissue injuries, such as sprains, strains, and deep cuts, are common in bicycle accidents.
 These injuries can lead to significant pain, swelling, and limited mobility, often requiring medical treatment and physical therapy.

 Severe injuries may necessitate prolonged rehabilitation to restore function and quality of life.
 This process can include physical therapy, occupational therapy, and psychological support, depending on the nature and extent of the injuries.
-Understanding the potential for long-term rehabilitation is essential for planning and securing appropriate resources.
+Anticipating the potential need for long-term rehabilitation is essential for planning and securing appropriate resources.

 In New York, the no-fault insurance system is designed to provide prompt compensation for medical expenses and lost wages to individuals injured in motor vehicle accidents, regardless of who is at fault.
 This system extends to bicyclists who are injured as a result of a collision with a motor vehicle.
 Under New York’s no-fault law, if a cyclist is struck by a car, truck, or bus, the vehicle’s no-fault coverage is responsible for paying all reasonable and necessary medical expenses related to the collision, as well as lost wages.